Management Structure

 Evaluation of the Board of Director’s Effectiveness

-• The Board of Directors effectiveness evaluations conducted in fiscal 2016 defined the Board’s two primary functions as making important corporate decisions and providing supervisory oversight.
-We continue to conduct regular evaluations of Board operations and meeting content to both ensure those functions are being fulfilled and to continually improve its efficiency by identifying points to make the meetings more effective in the next fiscal year.
+• Kirin Holdings defines the Board’s two primary functions as making important corporate decisions and providing supervisory oversight.
+We conduct an annual evaluation (November-December) of the Board operation and meeting content to both ensure those functions are being fulfilled and to continually improve its efficiency by identifying points to make the meetings more effective in the next fiscal year.

 Observations